Dilip Kumar: Early life

-Dilip Kumar was born Muhammad Yusuf Khan on 11 December 1922, into an Awan Hindkowan family at his family home in the Qissa Khawani Bazaar neighbourhood of Peshawar, a city in the North-West Frontier Province of British India.
-He was one of the twelve children of Lala Ghulam Sarwar Ali Khan (1890–1950) and his wife Ayesha Begum (1897–1948).
+Dilip Kumar was born Muhammad Yusuf Khan on 11 December 1922, into a Hindko-speaking Hindkowan Awan Muslim family in the Qissa Khawani Bazaar neighbourhood of Peshawar, a city in the North-West Frontier Province of British India.
+He was one of the twelve children of Lala Ghulam Sarwar Ali Khan (1890–5 March 1950) and his wife Ayesha Bibi (1897–27 August 1948).
 His father was a fruit merchant.

 Khan studied at the Barnes School in Deolali (now in Maharashtra), where his father owned orchards.
 He grew up in the same neighbourhood in Peshawar as Raj Kapoor, his childhood friend, and later his colleague in the film industry.
 In 1940, he moved to Pune and set up a dry fruit supply shop and a canteen.
 Despite hailing from Peshawar, Khan's family decided to remain in Bombay following the Partition of India in 1947.

 Khan never acted under his birth name, debuting in Jwar Bhata in 1944 under the stage name Dilip Kumar.
 In his autobiography, Dilip Kumar: The Substance and the Shadow, he wrote that the name was a suggestion from Devika Rani, who was one of the producers on Jwar Bhata.
 In an interview in 1970, he said that he adopted this name out of fear of his father, who never approved of his acting career because of the general poor image of cinema back then.